Cave In: Formation and early releases (1995–1998)

-Cave In was formed by Jay Frechette and Stephen Brodsky in early 1995.
+Cave In was formed by Jay Frechette and Stephen Brodsky in the early spring of 1995, when the two began to write songs in Jay's parents' basement.
 They named themselves Cave-In as a homage to the Codeine song, Cave-In, from the album Frigid Stars.
 The initial line-up consisted of Frechette on vocals, Brodsky on guitar and vocals, Adam McGrath on second guitar, JR Conners on drums and Justin Matthes on bass.
 They would soon release a demo and a handful of split 7-inch releases with bands such as Gambit, Piebald and Early Grace, and see Matthes briefly replaced by Andy Kyte.
 1997 saw Cave In's first release; a self-titled 7-inch on Aaron Turner's Hydra Head Records.
 Following that release, the band embarked on a three-week East Coast tour, with a handful of dates supporting Morning Again and Bird of Ill Omen.
 That tour was, however, cut a week short due to Jay Frechette's prior obligations to join and tour with Boston-based Ten Yard Fight.
 After Frechette returned from a month on tour with Ten Yard Fight it was a mutual decision for him to leave Cave In and to join Ten Yard Fight full-time.
 At this point, Dave Scrod stepped in for a short-lived tenure as interim vocalist.
 In 1998, most tracks from previous 7-inch releases and recordings were compiled to form Beyond Hypothermia.

-Until Your Heart Stops and Jupiter (1998–2002)
+Until Your Heart Stops and Jupiter (1998–2001)

 Two weeks before the band was to record their first proper full-length, Scrod left the band, pushing guitarist Stephen Brodsky to a position as vocalist, and Caleb Scofield filled in the then-vacant position on bass.
 Their 1998 debut studio album Until Your Heart Stops featured Brodsky as lead vocalist.
 The album's release was followed by extensive touring.

 Before their next full-length, Cave In began experimenting with their sound offering Creative Eclipses, a five-song EP which indicated a space rock direction the band would then pursue for several years, as opposed to their metal roots.
 Then, in 2000, they released Jupiter, receiving a good deal of press.
 The band was featured in Spin Magazine's "Sound Advice" section, where their new sound was described as "emo-metal Radiohead", though the band themselves rejected this categorization.
 Jupiter also caught the attention of major labels, who began courting the band after its release.
-The band released a final six-song EP for Hydra Head titled Tides of Tomorrow, with an even further-expanded melodic approach, before moving on to RCA Records.